Haithamhaj/Mind-Q-V4.1/docs/PHASES_DETAILED_GUIDE.md

 ### Stage 09: Business Validation

 #### Stage Definition
 Stage 09 Business Validation reconciles operational KPIs, SLA contracts, and Stage 08 insights into governed fact tables, action plans, and BI feeds.
-It ensures business stakeholders receive trusted numbers alongside explicit data-health diagnostics.
+It is **inference-only**—no training occurs here.
+Instead, Stage 09 loads approved models from `contracts/models/models_catalog.yml`, applies them to the standardized features, and surfaces the resulting risk scores alongside the BI deliverables.
+If the catalog entry or model file is missing, Stage 09 logs a WARN (“`sla_breach model not available, skipping ML scores`”) and continues without emitting ML scores or prediction artifacts.

 #### Implementation Status
 - Status: Implemented